kelbert2/JavaNuggets/Java.md

 ### ConcurrentMap
 Extends the map interface. `forEach()` accepts a BiConsumer lambda with key and value passed as parameters.

+a parallelismThreshold is the minimum collection size for which the operation should be executed in paralel.

 ```Java
 ConcurrentMap<String, String> map = new ConcurrentHashMap<>();
 map.put("foo", "bar");